Summer Solstice Blog Hop – 2015

 Thank you for Hopping to my Blog and I hope you are enjoying visiting all the wonderful blog-posts for the Summer Solstice Tarot Blog Hop – 2015.
 After your visit here just follow the link to the Next Blog by clicking on the link above or at the bottom of this page.
 If you get lost or just lose your place, you can click on the Master List and choose where to hop next.
 Happy Hopping!

-This Tarot Blog Hop we were asked to pick one of the Major Arcana and write about it.
+This Tarot Blog Hop we were asked to pick one of the Major Arcana and write about it with the respective clairvoyant readings that were given.
 Sounds simple enough, but how do you choose?
 I chose Death because for one, (it’s a fun card, right?)
 Death is one of my birth cards and because it’s such a complex and controversial card – having been depicted in so many different forms and contexts.
 And then there is the age old discussion of whether or not it predicts a physical death or metaphorical, or both.
 But, that is the beauty of card 13 because Death is change.
 No matter how you think of Death, it’s inevitably about change.
 Whether you are thinking of Death in a physical or metaphorical sense, change, transformation and transition, all apply.
 Death likes to re-invent itself and begin again, and again, and again.
 Can you shed your skin and become something bright and shiny?
 You can if you are willing to release old beliefs and outdated ideas that no longer serve you.
 Now, are you ready to transform and emerge from your cocoon reborn?

 The Death card from The Ecliptic Tarot by Bob and Koneta Bailey.